clamsproject/mmif/specifications/index.md

 The `app` key contains an identifier that specifies what application created the view.
 The identifier must be a URL form, and HTTP webpage pointed by the URL should contain all app metadata information relevant for the application: description, configuration, input/output specifications and a more complete description of what output is created.
 The app identifier always includes a version number for the app.
 The metadata should also contain a link to the public code repository for the app (and that repository will actually maintain all the information in the URL).

-The `parameters` is a dictionary of parameters and their values in *string*, if any, that were raw data handed to the app at the runtime when it was called.
+The `parameters` is a JSON object of runtime parameters and their *string* values, if any.
+The primary purpose of this object is to record the parameters "as-is" for reproducibility and accountability.
 Note that CLAMS apps are developed to run as HTTP servers, expecting parameters to be passed as URL query strings.
-Hence, the values in the `parameters` dictionary are always strings or simple lists of strings.
+Hence, the values in the `parameters` object are always strings or simple lists of strings.

-The `refinedParameters` is a dictionary of parameters and their values, after some automatic refinement of the runtime parameters.
+The `refinedParameters` is an object of parameters and their values, after some automatic refinement of the runtime parameters.
 Automatic refinement can include:

 1. Converting data types according to the parameter specification.
 2. Adding default values for parameters that were not specified.
 3. Removing undefined parameters.
 4. and possibly more.

-The `contains` dictionary has keys that refer to annotation objects in the CLAMS or LAPPS vocabulary, or user-defined objects.
+The `contains` object has keys that refer to annotation objects in the CLAMS or LAPPS vocabulary, or user-defined objects.
 Namely, they indicate the kind of annotations that live in the view.
 The value of each of those keys is a JSON object which contains metadata specified for the annotation type.
 The example above has one key that indicates that the view contains *TimeFrame* annotations, and it gives two metadata values for that annotation type:

 1. The `document` key gives the identifier of the document that the annotations of that type in this view are over.
 As we will see later, annotations anchor into documents using keys like `start` and `end` and this property specifies what document that is.
 2. The `timeUnit` key is set to "seconds" and this means that for each annotation the unit for the values in `start` and `end` are seconds.

 Every annotation type defined in the CLAMS vocabulary has two feature structures - `metadata` and `properties`.
 See [this definition of *TimeFrame*](vocabulary/TimeFrame/) type in the vocabulary for an example.
-As we see here, `contains` dictionary in a view's metadata is used to assign values to metadata keys.
+As we see here, `contains` object in a view's metadata is used to assign values to metadata keys.
 We'll see in the following section that individual annotation objects are used to assign values to `properties` keys.
 {: .box-note}

 Note that when a property is set to some value in the `contains` in the view metadata then all annotations of that type should adhere to that value, in this case the `document` and `timeUnit` are set to *"m1"* and *"seconds"* respectively.
-In other words, the `contains` dictionary not only functions as an overview of the annotation types in this view, but also as a place for common metadata shared among annotations of a type.
+In other words, the `contains` object not only functions as an overview of the annotation types in this view, but also as a place for common metadata shared among annotations of a type.
 This is useful especially for `document` property, as in a single view, an app is likely to process only a limited number of source documents and resulting annotation objects will be anchored on those documents.
 It is technically possible for *TimeFrame* type to add `document` properties to individual annotation objects and overrule the metadata property, but this is not to be done without really good reasons.
 We get back to this later.

 For annotation types that are used to measure time (such as *TimePoint*, *TimeFrame*, or *VideoObject*), the unit of the measurement (`timeUnit`) must be specified in the `contains`.
 However, for objects that measure image regions (such as [*BoundingBox*](vocabulary/BoundingBox).`coordinates`), the *unit* is always assumed to be *pixels*.
 That is, a coordinate is numbers of pixels from a point in an image to the origin along all axes, where the origin (*(0,0)*) is always the top-left point of the image.
 Similarly, for objects that measure text spans (such as [*Span*](vocabulary/Span).start/end), the *unit* of counting characters must always be code points.
 As mentioned above, MMIF must be serialized to a UTF-8 Unicode file.
 {: .box-note}

-Next section has more details on the interaction between the vocabulary and the metadata for the annotation types in the `contains` dictionary.
+Next section has more details on the interaction between the vocabulary and the metadata for the annotation types in the `contains` object.

 When an app fails to process the input for any reason and produces an error, it can record the error in the `error` field, instead of in `contains`.
 When this happens, the annotation list of the view must remain empty.
 Here is an example of a view with an error.